7 tips to make your home safer—and cheaper—this winter

 These might seem like small chores, but disconnecting your hose and protecting your pipes from freezing can help you avoid costly damage to your home.
 It’s best to turn off your outdoor water supply and disconnect garden hoses before winter weather starts for the season.

-Many of the above tips help optimize your home’s overall efficiency, which reduces the risk of winter-related hazards.
+Many of the above tips help optimize your home’s overall efficiency, which reduces the risk of winter-related hazards—and can help save you money.
 For example, sealing air leaks and improving insulation keeps your home’s temperature warm and consistent throughout the season, and maintaining or upgrading your heating system reduces the risk of fire and carbon monoxide leaks.
-Many of the tips we’ve provided are DIY-friendly, but if you’re ever feeling overwhelmed or unsure how to address some of these tasks, call a professional.
+Most of the tips we’ve outlined are DIY-friendly, but if you’re ever feeling overwhelmed or unsure how to address some of these tasks, call a professional.

 - 100% free to use, 100% online